 Like most of Exponential Audio's plugins, NIMBUS has loads of presets to help get you started, but if you already have an idea of what you're looking for, try searching for keywords on the left with the little magnifying glass to help narrow down what you're after.
 And in no-time, you've narrowed down your relevant presets.

-R4 is the more fully featured successor to R2, another beloved reverb from Exponential Audio.
-Think of R4 as a character reverb which has a reverb engine that affects the dry signal in a more pronounced, colorful and musical way.
+R4 is the more fully-featured successor to R2, another beloved reverb from Exponential Audio.
+Think of R4 as a character reverb that has a reverb engine that affects the dry signal in a more pronounced, colorful and musical way.
 NIMBUS on the other hand, offers a more clean, transparent and natural reverb.

 One of R4’s most exciting features is the freeze module, which freezes the reverb tail indefinitely when you engage it over some audio.
 This can open up exciting sound design possibilities, allowing you to create rich, expansive soundscapes.
 When you turn up the ‘mix’ parameter, you should hear only the frozen reflections and the dry audio.